Mottie/tablesorter/README.md

   * Check for filters before trying to set focus.
 Fixes [issue #594](https://github.com/Mottie/tablesorter/issues/594).
   * Add `stickyHeaders_filteredToTop` option.
 Fixes [issue #570](https://github.com/Mottie/tablesorter/issues/570).
 * Input select parser: don't update columns with both sorter &amp; filter disabled.
 See [issue #570](https://github.com/Mottie/tablesorter/issues/570).

-#### <a name="v2.16.1">Version 2.16.1</a> (4/24/2014)

-* Core:
-  * Fixed an issue where ajax loaded data would cause a javascript error because of improper ignoring of data.
-  * Ajax loaded data will now be parsed and cached - so stuff like the grouping widget will work properly.